xumingming/storm-wiki/Tutorial.md

 The last parameter, how much parallelism you want for the node, is optional.
 It indicates how many threads should execute that component across the cluster.
 If you omit it, Storm will only allocate one thread for that node.

 `setBolt` returns an [InputDeclarer](http://nathanmarz.github.com/storm/doc/backtype/storm/topology/InputDeclarer.html) object that is used to define the inputs to the Bolt.
 Here, component "exclaim1" declares that it wants to read all the tuples emitted by component "words" using a shuffle grouping, and component "exclaim2" declares that it wants to read all the tuples emitted by component "exclaim1" using a shuffle grouping. "shuffle grouping" means that tuples should be randomly distributed from the input tasks to the bolt's tasks.
 There are many ways to group data between components.
-I will explain these in a few sections.
+These will be explained in a few sections.

 If you wanted component "exclaim2" to read all the tuples emitted by both component "words" and component "exclaim1", you would write component "exclaim2"'s definition like this: